traced-fabric/core/.changeset/gentle-ligers-mix.md

 ## Fixes

-* Fixed children targetChain not being properly updated when parent structure is reversed, that was causing wrong targetChain output in mutations.
+* Fixed children targetChain not being properly updated when parent array is reversed, that was causing wrong targetChain output in mutations.

 ## Code Refactoring